johnwalicki/TI-SimpleLink-Workshop/part2/MQTTCONFIG.md

 In a prior section you defined a device type and created a device ID in the Watson IoT platform to represent your SimpleLink board.
 The connection was created as a device.
 In this section you will connect the Node-RED application as an **Application connection**.

-Here are some connection request fixed format types :
+Here are some Watson IoT connection fixed format types :

 - Device : **d:*orgId*:*deviceType*:*deviceId***
   - Device connections can only produce events and consume commands as the registered device.